slhck/ffmpeg-normalize/README.md

 - `--dual-mono`: Treat mono input files as "dual-mono".

     If a mono file is intended for playback on a stereo system, its EBU R128 measurement will be perceptually incorrect.
 If set, this option will compensate for this effect.
 Multi-channel input files are not affected by this option.

+- `--dynamic`: Force dynamic normalization mode.

+    Instead of applying linear EBU R128 normalization, choose a dynamic normalization.
+This is not usually recommended.

+    Dynamic mode will automatically change the sample rate to 192 kHz.
+Use -ar/--sample-rate to specify a different output sample rate.

 ### Audio Encoding